kislerdm/data-engineering-interviews/README.md

 	</a>
 </p>

-Data engineering related Q&A for *data community* by *data community*. *The open source community driven knowledge sharing project* which objectives to
+*The open source community driven knowledge sharing project* which objectives to

 - highlight main topics data engineers are dealing with on daily basis
 - simplify knowledge sharing and knowledge discovery for data professionals